jshin96/Generate_Tutorial/README.md

 Now you need the configuration file.
 Look at Hadronizer_tt012j_Vcb_NLO_CP5_FXFX_cff.py as aa sample
 You can also check https://cms-pdmv.cern.ch/mcm to find a sample similar to yours adn use their command and fragment file.

-Now make crab file to submit this on crab.
+This will give a file that can be used in crab, but you need a crab submit file to submit the file that was just produced. look at submit_crab_gen_py
 ```

 ### SKFlatMaker